 Expecting twins?
 You’re not alone.
-About 40 in every 1,000 births in the U.S are twin births.
-For most women, being pregnant with twins comes a lot of joy and anxiety.
+About 4 in every 100 births in the U.S are twin births.
+For most women, being pregnant with twins comes with a lot of joy and anxiety.
 This guide will help you find out what to expect during your pregnancy:

 Your hCG levels are high: When you do a blood test to confirm that you are indeed pregnant, your human chorionic gonadotropin levels are measured.
 If it’s greater than normal, you may be having twins.
 Keep in mind, though, that it’s not a definitive indicator, some single baby pregnancies are also marked by elevated hCG levels.

-When pregnancy with twins your pregnancy symptoms are more intense.
+Your pregnancy symptoms are more intense: When pregnant with twins, your pregnancy symptoms may be more intense.
 Pregnancy symptoms like morning sickness and nausea are closely related to changes in hormones, especially the hCG hormone.
 With a twin pregnancy, the changes in your hormones are even more substantial than in a single baby pregnancy.
 As a result of this, you’ll most likely have exaggerated or more severe symptoms.
 You’re also more likely to have light bleeding/spotting early on in the pregnancy.

 Your belly seems bigger than it should be: If in the course of pregnancy you look further along than you are, it may be that you’re pregnant with twins.